Curcuma longa

 Heavy metal poisoning

 In an empty, clean bottle with a dropper, dilute 5 mL of Turmeric essential oil in 25 mL of Safflower vegetable oil .
-Store the raw material in a cool, dry and dark place.
-With the mixture, massage the belly in a clockwise direction until it is fully absorbed into the skin.
+Store raw materials in a cool, dry and dark place.
+With the mixture, massage the belly in a clockwise direction until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.
 Do not ingest or inhale.

 Warnings on the use of essential oils:

-The information on traditional use is not a substitute for the advice of a pharmacist or aromatherapy physician.
-Its use without attending to said recommendation will always be under your responsibility.
-If in doubt, it is recommended to consult your doctor.
-It is important to confirm the diagnosis of your disease or condition to make the best decision.
+Information on traditional use does not replace the recommendation of a pharmacist or aromatherapy doctor.
+Its use without following this recommendation will always be under your responsibility.
+If you have any questions, it is recommended to consult your doctor.
+It is important to confirm the diagnosis of your illness or condition to make the best decision.
 It is especially important to review the contraindications and precautions for use of each essential oil.
 The indications and contraindications of an essential oil depend on its molecular composition.
-The traditional uses reported refer to essential oils and 100% pure vegetable oils with detailed information on origin, quality and specific molecular composition ranges for a SAFE AND EFFECTIVE AROMATHERAPY.
+The traditional uses reviewed refer to 100% pure essential oils and vegetable oils with detailed information on origin, quality and specific molecular composition ranges for SAFE AND EFFECTIVE AROMATHERAPY.
 THEY DO NOT APPLY TO ANY ESSENTIAL OIL THAT DOES NOT COMPLY WITH THIS INFORMATION.
 QUALITY GLOBAL SAS AND/OR DOCTOR SALIARMO VALDERRAMA AND/OR AROMATMA SAS is/are not responsible for inappropriate and/or abusive use of essential oils and vegetable oils.
-Allergy: Before using an essential oil, it is advisable to apply a drop on the inside of the elbow and wait 24 hours in order to demonstrate a possible allergic reaction.
-It is appropriate to consult the chapter entitled "Risks of using essential oil" if the icon "Allergy risks" appears.
+Allergy: Before using an essential oil, it is advisable to apply a drop to the inside of the elbow and wait 24 hours in order to detect a possible allergic reaction.
+It is appropriate to consult the chapter titled “Risks of using essential oil” if the “Allergy risks” icon appears.

 Contraindications:

-Do not apply during pregnancy; Contains abortifacient molecules.
+Do not apply during pregnancy; Contains abortive molecules.
 Potential drug interaction.
 Do not apply orally (except under medical supervision).
 Do not apply in diffusion.
-Do not apply neat; dilute it in a vegetable oil in a maximum proportion between 1% and 3% (it can be used diluted for cooking).
-Test the oil on the inside of the elbow to demonstrate risk of allergy.
+Do not apply pure; Dilute it in a vegetable oil in a maximum proportion between 1% and 3% (it can be used diluted for cooking).
+Test the oil on the inside of the elbow to check for allergy risk.

 Bibliography:

 [2] Franchomme, P., R. Jollois, and D. Pénoël.
 2001.
-L'aromathérapie Exactly.
+L'aromathérapie Exactement.
 Encyclopédie de L'utilisation Thérapeutique Des Huiles Essentielles.
 Editions Roger Jollois.

 [3] Zhiri A., Baudoux D. Huiles essentielles chémotypées et leurs synergies.

-[5] Amutha M, Sivasakthi J, Gubendran A, Dhanasekaran P, Imayatharasi R (2017) Studies on metal chelating property and pharmaceutical applications of curcumin metal complex.
-IOSR J Pharm Biol Sci 12 : 72–77
+[5] Amutha M, Sivasakthi J, Gubendran A, Dhanasekaran P, Imayatharasi R (2017) Studies on metal chelating properties and pharmaceutical applications of curcumin metal complex.
+IOSR J Pharm Biol Sci 12: 72 – 77

 IMAGE SOURCE: Curcuma longa - Köhler–s Medizinal-Pflanzen-199.jpg